Last updated on

-My next set of cakes include my new Pink Velvet Cake with Raspberry Buttercream.
-This cake is made up of tender pink velvet (vanilla based) cake layers and is filled with raspberry buttercream and fresh raspberries.
+My next set of cakes includes my new Pink Velvet Cake with Raspberry Buttercream.
+This cake is made up of tender pink velvet (vanilla-based) cake layers and is filled with raspberry buttercream and fresh raspberries.

 This ombre look is one of my go-to designs because it’s simple and hides imperfections.
 Click HERE to check out one of my video tutorials over on YouTube on how to create this look.